mdinos/sensors-data/README.md

 failed.log isn't very interesting, and isn't a log

+If you want to see data going into the file live, then open up another terminal window and do `tail -f path/to/file`

 ## issues
-- New output file destination doesn't work all the time. (run.sh)
+- New output file destination doesn't work all the time. (run.sh) - solved by having an init file -> change to if directory empty then sensors_data_1.json
-- New output files can't be generated past the 10th one, without overwriting data
+- New output files can't be generated past the 10th one, without overwriting data -> change to number of files in the directory determines the filename
-    - Will eventually use some proper data store.
+    - Will eventually use some proper data store -> pssssshhh

+## the future
+- hook up grafana for viewing metrics
+- use maybe mongo or clickhouse to store the data points.
+Clickhouse????
+- extrapolate more subprocesses - keep run.sh as barebones as possible
+    - don't bother doing that for the functions which just run a single command like 'sf'